-With few guidelines and a very light application process, CAT is designed to maximize the creativity of groups.
-The collaboration between different institutes in different countries aims at giving these groups access to a great variety of high-level thinkers and researchers to go beyond the current frontiers of knowledge and to develop highly innovative ideas on how to deal with very complex societal issues.
+With few guidelines and a very light application process, CAT is designed to maximize the creativity of research groups.
+This call has been incubated in the Network of European Institutes for Advanced Study (NETIAS) and also involves institutes beyond the network.
+The collaboration between several institutes in different countries aims at giving these groups access to a great variety of high-level thinkers and researchers in order to go beyond the current frontiers of knowledge and to develop highly innovative ideas on how to address very complex societal issues.

-CAT does not fund salaries.
-CAT covers travel and accommodation expenses for the team meetings/short work stays in the participating institutes, and, in some cases, a small amount of other research-related expenses.
+CAT will cover travel and accommodation expenses for the team meetings/short work stays in the participating institutes.
+CAT will not fund salaries or research related expenses.

-CAT teams benefit from the institutes’ amenities and conviviality for work and exchanges during their stays.
-Discussions at the institutes provide a unique sounding board for innovative ideas and will give valuable feed-back.
+The participating institutes will support the teams by connecting them with the most knowledgeable and experienced researchers onsite as well as digitally, and by helping them valorise the obtained results through their legitimating channels.
+During their stay, CAT teams will benefit from the institutes’ amenities and conviviality for work and exchanges.
+Discussions at the institutes will provide a unique sounding board for innovative ideas and will give valuable feedback.